chrisbenevich/skye-glitch-RAG-tutorial/Readme.md

 ## 9. Set up command-line interface (CLI) to run the script

-Next, include code to run the script from the command line, passing the model path and name as arguments:
+Next, include code to run the script from the command line, passing the model path and name as arguments.

 ```bash